hikogui/hikogui/docs/skeleton.md

 The `#else` part of the for loop is only executed when the result of the expression has zero items.

-Inside the loop extra variables are available for convenience:
+Inside the loop, extra variables are available for convenience:

  - `$i` or `$count` integer index of the iteration
  - `$size` or `$length` integer index of the iteration
  - `$first` is true if this is the first iteration